tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### We need just one more bite from the basics cake before we're ready to move to the interesting questions!

 ## Life On The Move: Hmm...
 I'm Still Listening , But How Does This Little Thing Cause Global Anxiety?

+This is the last bit that remains for us to explore after which we're armed with all the tools needed to understand the all the 'Why's of the Coronavirus.
+Those are the only questions worth asking.
+Let's repeat one thing that showed up before:

+### There's going to be some technical terms coming up.
+A little more than showed up above.
+Just like then, we'll rip everything down to to it's simplest core.